alexbruzzi/gem-octoMessageAdapters/README.md

 # Install

-Because the gem is in provate access, this is how to install it
+Because the gem is in private access, this is how to install it

 - Clone the repo
 - Run `./clean_build.sh`